 The Responsible Entity may convene a meeting of Unitholders of the Fund at any time, (e.g. to approve certain amendments to the Fund's Constitution or to wind up the Fund).
-Unitholders also have limited rights to call meetings and have the right to vote at any Unitholder meetings.
+The Corporations Act provides that Unitholders also have limited rights to call meetings and have the right to vote at any Unitholder meetings.
 Except where the Fund's Constitution provides otherwise, or the Corporations Act requires otherwise, a resolution of Unitholders must be passed by Unitholders who hold Units exceeding 50% in value of the total value of all Units held by Unitholders who vote on the resolution.